Operational Tips for VFR and IFR in Europe

 There are common misconceptions about what a flight plan actually does.

-Flight plans are mandatory when crossing national borders - even within the Schengen area.
+Flight plans are mostly mandatory when crossing national borders - even within the Schengen area.
 For all other flights they are optional (in Europe, generally) but are arguably worth filing when crossing remote areas, etc. Flight plans are also mandatory for most flights in controlled airspace but these situations are normally dealt with by the radio call asking for the transit clearance; this radio call constitutes an "airborne" flight plan.

 A VFR flight plan does almost nothing except provide some hint of where to look for the wreckage if you go missing.
 In Europe, generally, you could file a flight plan with a waypoint in Kathmandu and nobody is likely to notice that the route is meaningless.
 Some UK pilots do indeed file VFR flight plans with names of villages, etc, in the route.
 A VFR flight plan is not acknowledged in any way, so hearing nothing back does not mean the destination airport is even open, etc.